 Planning Links

-The League of Municipalities home page is a valuable resource info on the hottest issues affecting municipal government in New Jersey.
+The New Jersey League of Municipalities home page is a valuable resource info on the hottest issues affecting municipal government in New Jersey.
 NJPO has been an affiliate organization of the League of Municipalities since 1939.

 Our PlannersWeb site will provide you with articles and postings on a wide range of planning issues, as well as a focus on how citizen planners — especially members of planning commissions and boards — can work most effectively.
 Take a few minutes to browse through our Menu choices above and you’ll start to get a sense of the depth and diversity of information now at your fingertips.